aws-samples/aws-lambda-zombie-workshop/README.md

 * **Select your Camp**: Specify the geography where you live!
 Currently this attribute is not used in the application and is available for those that want to tackle an extra credit opportunity!.
 When you're done with the workshop, try and tackle the Channel Challenge in the Appendix.

-* **Slack Username**: Type the Slack Username you will use during the Slack lab of this workshop.
+* **Slack Username**: Type the Slack Username - your display name in Slack - you will use during the Slack lab of this workshop.
 This associates your Slack username with your Survivor app user account and is required if you want to do the Slack lab.

 * **Slack Team Domain Name**: Slack users can be members of many teams.
-Type the Slack team domain name that you want to integrate with this survivor chat app.
+Type the Slack team domain name - tcsn-serverless -  that you want to integrate with this survivor chat app.
 The combination of a Slack team domain and Slack Username will unique identity a user to associate with your new Survivor chat app account.

 When done, click **Sign Up**.